michaelnisi/playback/README.md

 # Playback

 The Playback Swift package for iOS is the audiovisual counterpart of [FeedKit](https://github.com/michaelnisi/feedkit) for playing audio and video.
-It manages a playback session, plays audio and video, integrates with remote command center, and persists playback times using [NSUbiquitousKeyValueStore](https://developer.apple.com/documentation/foundation/nsubiquitouskeyvaluestore).
+It manages a playback session, plays audio and video, integrates with [Remote Command Center](https://developer.apple.com/documentation/mediaplayer/remote_command_center_events), and persists playback times using [NSUbiquitousKeyValueStore](https://developer.apple.com/documentation/foundation/nsubiquitouskeyvaluestore).

 Playback is used in the [Podest](https://github.com/michaelnisi/podest) podcast app.